You can determine which campaigns are driving the highest conversion rates by labeling the following three events.

 Event 2: Click Signup/Get Started CTA

-To define this event, navigate to the Visual labeling page, enter the URL of your landing page (or select it from the URLs in the drop-down), then click Launch.
+To label this event, navigate to the Visual labeling page, enter the URL of your landing page (or select it from the URLs in the drop-down), then click Launch.

 The visual labeling interface will open in a new tab.
-Click the CTA just as if you were a user, and our event definition modal will pop up.
-Give your event a name and click Define Event.
+Click the CTA just as if you were a user, and our event labeling modal will pop up.
+Give your event a name and click Save.

 Event 3: Submit the Signup Form